mblink/routing/docs/routing.md

 val BlogPost = GET / "post" / ("slug" -> StringVar) :? queryParam[Int]("id")
 ```

-Then you can specify the handling logic for a given route by calling the `handled` method. `handled` takes a function of the type:
+Then you can specify the handling logic for a given route by calling `handle.with.logic_`, which takes a function of the type:

 ```scala
 // where `P` is a tuple of the route's parameter types Request[F] => P => F[Response[F]]
 ```

-from the route's parameters to an http4s response (`F[Response[F]]`).
+Here's how you could handle the routes above:

 ```scala mdoc
 import cats.effect.IO